ike Tennyson's Lady of Shalott, Klingsor experiences the

 Love sends you now a mother's blessing, greets a son with Love's first

 and terrible cries he heard in the hall of the Grail, and he sees the wound bleeding.
 Then he realises that the pain he experiences is not

 that of Amfortas but his own.
 He sees that the burden of guilt is upon him alone; he cries out to the Redeemer,

 Heiland!
 Parsifal must now suffer and perform deeds of compassion and courage before he can bring healing to the Grail king.

 n the third act, Kundry's kiss is returned.
 Wagner may have

 Parzival has arrived at the court of King Arthur.
 Once before, Condrie

 had appeared at the same court and cursed Parzival for his silence at the Grail Castle.
 Now she appears again, this time begging forgiveness.
 Condrie kneels before Parzival and through her tears asks him to forgive her without a kiss of reconciliation.
 When he has forgiven her, she stands up, casts

 transferred to Gurnemanz and Kundry is mute.
 As in Wolfram, Kundry weeps, but first she receives a kiss of forgiveness.

 © Derrick Everett 1996-2018.
-This page last updated (table width controlled by ID's) --- Wed 18 Apr 2018 20:00:00 ---
+This page last updated (applied new styles, added a tooltip) --- Sat 14 July 2018 21:05 CET ---